Generalized Rindler Wedge and Holographic Observer Concordance: of GRW

-Generally for a Rindler-convex region, a coordinate transformation could be found to transform to the observer spacetime.
-To calculate EE of this Rindler-convex region, we could then calculate the gravitational entropy in the observer spacetime, which is equal to EE of the Rindler-convex region in the original spacetime.
 Here as a simple example, we explicitly show a generalized Rindler coordinate transformation in a $2+1d$ conformally flat spacetime which has $ \left\{ \right. $ as the parametric function of a Rindler-convex horizon on a 2d Cauchy slice, where $\theta$ denotes the azimuth of the normal null geodesic.
 The transformation is

 where $ \rho$ and $\tau$ are the other two new observer coordinates.
 The Rindler-convexity of the horizon is revealed by the fact that $x_0(\theta)$ and $y_0(\theta)$ are both single-valued functions.
-More details on this construction and its generalization to more general spacetimes\footnote{It is worth mentioning that in this paper we only focus on the hypersurface orthogonal spacetimes whose $g_{ti}$ could be eliminated in a certain coordinate system.} could be found in a forthcoming paper \cite{Ju:2023}.
 The original metric is $ds^2={A(t,x,y)}^2(-dt^2+dx^2+dy^2)$.
-We could get the metric of the observer spacetime The horizon of the new spacetime is at $\rho=0$, at which $g_{tt}=0$ indicating that it is the surface of infinite redshift.
+We get the metric of the observer spacetime The horizon of the new spacetime is at $\rho=0$, at which $g_{tt}=0$ indicating that it is the surface of infinite redshift.
 As the surface gravity is a constant, there are no dynamics (energy, entropy flows) passing through the horizon so GRW is in thermal equilibrium.
-All cross terms are eliminated by the normal condition of the geodesic: $\cos \theta\frac{dx_0(\theta)}{d\theta}+\sin\theta\frac{dy_0(\theta)}{d\theta} =0$ and because of this condition we do not need to worry about any divergence of the metric at $\theta=0, \pi/2$ as $y'(\theta)$ should cancel the zero of $cos(\theta)$ at $\theta=\pi/2$, i.e. when $\theta=\pi/2$, the horizon should be perpendicular to the worldline of the observer.
+All cross terms are eliminated by the normal condition: $\cos \theta\frac{dx_0(\theta)}{d\theta}+\sin\theta\frac{dy_0(\theta)}{d\theta} =0$, {that is, on the Cauchy slice, the spatial trajectories of the observers are perpendicular to the bifurcation surface.
+That is, the worldlines of near-horizon observers should be on the timelike hypersurface normal to the bifurcation surface, shown as the shaded plane in Figure \ref{convexconcave}.} Because of this condition we do not need to worry about any divergence of the metric at $\theta=0, \pi/2$ as $y'(\theta)$ should cancel the zero of $cos(\theta)$ at $\theta=\pi/2$.
 The temperature of this gravitational spacetime is $\frac{1}{2\pi\rho}$.
 Following \cite{Balasubramanian:2013rqa}, we calculate the gravitational entropy for ($\ref{metric}$) using the replica trick and the result is

 where $\mathcal{A}$ is the area of the horizon.
-Details could be found in appendix B.
+Details can be found in appendix B.